 - Hello Mr. Sun!
 When you wake up, seek bright light to help your body recognize it’s time to get up and get going.

 - A place for relaxation and love: Try and associate your bed and bedroom as much as possible as a place for sleep and sex only.
-Keeping your room dark and cool (<18 degrees) may make it easier for you to fall asleep.
+Keeping your room dark and cool (

 - Leave your screens behind (outside your bedroom): Not only can the blue light give you a false sense of wakefulness, with all the news and social media, you may find your thoughts start to race and that it’s harder to shut off your brain to sleep.